data-integrations/google-cloud/docs/BigQueryTable-batchsink.md

 **Location:** The location where the big query dataset will get created.
 This value is ignored if the dataset or temporary bucket already exist.

+**Encryption Key Name**: Used to encrypt data written to any bucket, dataset or table created by the plugin.
+If the bucket, dataset or table already exists, this is ignored.

 **Create Partitioned Table  [DEPRECATED]**: Whether to create the BigQuery table with time partitioning.
 This value is ignored if the table already exists.
 * When this is set to true, table will be created with time partitioning.